-By Wanda Duncan | Published on September 29, 2025
+By Wanda Duncan | Published: September 29, 2025 | Updated: June 10, 2026

-Touting untouched wilderness, glaciers and mountains, Ketchikan, Alaska, U.S., has drawn cruisers since the 1880s.
-Travelers voyage to America’s northernmost state to experience Native culture and rugged nature unique to Alaska’s terrain.
 As Alaska’s “First City,” Ketchikan is a popular cruise destination and hosts several world-renowned sights.
 It features majestic waterfalls, streams teeming with spawning salmon and a rainforest housing black bears and wolves.
-And if you’re on a budget, there are plenty of things to do in Ketchikan for free.
+Here are the best things to do in Ketchikan while visiting on a cruise.

 Outdoor enthusiasts and history fanatics are spoiled for choice, with many Ketchikan, Alaska attractions being mere steps from the port.
 Ketchikan tourist attractions like the Tongass National Forest, Totem Bight State Park and the Great Alaskan Lumberjack Show are some of the best things to do in Ketchikan.

 If you’re looking for remote beauty complete with waterfalls, head 40 miles east of Ketchikan to the Misty Fjords National Monument.
-Only accessible by air or sea, view magnificent ice-carved granite cliffs, watch for wildlife, kayak in lakes and follow hundreds of rivers and streams.
+Only accessible by air or sea, you can view magnificent ice-carved granite cliffs, watch for wildlife, kayak in lakes and follow hundreds of rivers and streams.
 Or simply enjoy the view as the area’s signature rain and fog envelop you.

 If you’re looking for a guided experience, the Alaska Rainforest Sanctuary introduces you to local flora and fauna and Native Alaskan totem poles.
 Spanning 40 acres, this private reserve even has a sawmill you can browse.
 If you book a tour or an excursion, you’ll also have an opportunity to see live totem pole carving by a master carver.
 To get to the sanctuary, you can walk or take the free downtown shuttle that’s available from May to September from the Ketchikan cruise port.